 Many of us fancy living in the capital city of the most powerful country in the world.

-4) The closer a house is to the Metro line or bus lines, the price tends go to up.
+4. The closer a house is to the Metro line or bus lines, the higher the price tends be.

 You can look up houses and condos for sale or for rent within 1 mile from a particular metro station on LiveNearMetro.

 5. Condos near downtown DC could be much cheaper than townhouses and single-family houses, but they come with extremely high condo fees.

 Many condos can be as cheap as $150,000 to $200,000.
 But don’t be fooled by the prices.
 Such low prices are compensated by sometimes ridiculously high homeowners’ association (HOA) fees.

 It’s not rare to see HOA fees in the $1,200 – $1,800 range or even higher.
 For many, that could very well be their monthly mortgage.
 Imagine you still have to pay that fee on top of your mortgage payment and forever after.

 6. Some races and ethnicities are concentrated in certain areas.

 — There is a large Chinese community in Shady Grove (near the end of the red line – northeast).